orkachlon/sentimentor/README.md

 ------------

 ### Dependencies
+#### OS
+This program currently only runs on Windows.
 #### Anaconda
-An installation of [Anaconda](https://www.anaconda.com/products/individual) is needed and the `conda` command should be recognized from cmd.exe.
+An installation of [Anaconda](https://www.anaconda.com/products/individual) is needed with python 3.7 at least, and the `conda` command should be recognized from cmd.exe.
 Also, a conda environment named `"ml-as-tool-project-1"` should be ready with the following packages installed:
 - [gensim](https://radimrehurek.com/gensim/)